VERSIONS 9.5, 10.0 & 10.2

 The Voigt profile fitting program, VPFIT, documentation contains instructions on how to download the code, and set it up.
 Since the old ftp method may not work much longer (if it still does), the best way of getting the code and documentation is to use the use the links provided here and ignore any instructions in the older documentation (versions 10 and 9.5, which have not been updated) pointing to the ftp website.

-There is a development version VPFIT10.2 (here as a gzipped tarfile) which is still very slowly evolving but has passed the standard tests so should be OK.
-The documentation also gets updated occasionally.
-Your probably won't see any notable differences, but the are some internal improvements and some added capabilities.
+There is a stable version VPFIT10.2 (here as a gzipped tarfile) which has passed the standard tests so should be OK.
+The documentation is also available separately.
+Your probably won't see any notable differences from earlier, but the are some internal improvements and some added capabilities.
 This is the version which gets looked at if somebody reports a possible bug, or ambiguity in the documentation.

 If you want an older version then VPFIT10 and VPFIT9.5 are available.
 The associated documentation is in vpfit10.pdf, rdgen10.pdf, vpfit9.5.pdf and rdgen9.5.pdf.